* A principal organizer of Students for a Democratic Society

 “The actions of white America toward the ghetto are showing black people that they must prepare to fight back.
 The conditions are slowly being created for an American form of guerrilla warfare based in the slums.
 The riot represents a signal of this fundamental change….
 The role of organized violence is now being carefully considered.
 During a riot, for instance, a conscious guerrilla can participate in pulling police away from the path of people engaged in attacking stores.
 He can create disorder in new areas the police think are secure.
 He can carry the torch, if not all the people, to white neighborhoods and downtown business districts.
 If necessary, he can successfully shoot to kill.
 The guerrilla can employ violence effectively during times of apparent ‘peace,’ too.
 He can attack, in the suburbs or slums, with paint or bullets, symbols of racial oppression.
 These tactics of disorder will be defined by the authorities as criminal anarchy.
 But it may be that disruption will create possibilities of meaningful change….
 Violence can contribute to shattering the status quo, but only politics and organization can transform it.”

 In 1968 Hayden was arrested as a member of the anti-American, anti-war “Chicago Seven” for inciting a riot at that year’s Democratic National Convention.
-In a speech he delivered in Grant Park), Hayden said: “Let us make sure that if our blood flows, it flows all over the city.”
+In a speech he delivered in Chicago’s Grant Park, Hayden said: “Let us make sure that if our blood flows, it flows all over the city.”
 Then-SDS member Mike Klonsky subsequently stated that Hayden had plotted to create chaos by spreading nails on a highway; another SDS leader said that Hayden had encouraged fellow activists to firebomb police cars.

 On the campus of UC Berkeley in 1969, Hayden co-founded the International Liberation School (ILS) as a training center for revolutionaries.
 Among other things, the ILS produced a basic instructional manual titled Firearms and Self-Defense: A Handbook for Radicals, Revolutionaries and Easy Riders.
 Specifically, ILS provided training in combat medicine, martial arts, and “political education” — the latter of which encompassed such topics as American politics, power-structure analysis, and a history of the Cold War.